 - Make it local, personal, involving actors such as cities.

 - “The coca-cola effect”: uses of marketing tools exploring arguments that appeal to people’s emotions.

 “Tumba a tu cuñado” (“keep of your brother in law”, the translation was done by the author), a campaign and course online carried by porCausa

 How to achieve the 2030 Agenda’s goals while struggling with Media Disinformation?

 As reported by Gonzalo Fanjul, in that case, related to migration, a positive conception of migration is “a battle that we are losing” –an expression that would fit also regarding climate change and health field, among others.
 “Rather than trying to win in a debate, is it possible to open a new conversation?”, continues the researcher.
 The narrative is fundamental and has to be carefully considered before starting it –apart from having good data support.

-“The coca cola effect” can be a good social marketing strategy, for instance, to change the frame of migration, to have people more aware about climate change or to be more involved in health political decisions.
-An alternative narrative with a powerful shape can put disinformation and common interest in a balance that creates positive change makers.
+“The coca-cola effect” can be a good social marketing strategy, for instance, to change the frame of migration, to have people more aware of climate change or to be more involved in health political decisions.
+An alternative narrative with a powerful shape can put disinformation and common interest in a balance that creates positive change-makers.
 People can open eyes, never is too late.
-Let’s start the conversation from the sustainable side.
+Let us start the conversation from the sustainable side.

 To keep watching:

 Conference: Disinformation vs Common Interest: Agenda 2030 in the Context of the Contemporary Public Debate from

 CIDOB (2019, February 14).
 “What is going on in the world?”
 Disinformation vs Common Interest: Agenda 2030 in the Context of the Contemporary Public Debate.
 Retrieved March 4, 2019, from